 How are you going to shop during this Ramadan?
 Is it better to order groceries online or go to a nearby store?
 Ramadan shopping is important for many of us.
 And, these questions might have been a no-brainer for most of us until before the start of the COVID-19 pandemic in early 2020.
 However, the rising online shopping trends during the past 3 years have impacted our Ramadan shopping too.
 A large number of Muslims had to change their shopping habits.
 Public health experts, as well as governments in most countries, have been insisting on people follow strict social distancing rules to stem the spread of COVID-19.

 How Are You Going To Shop During Ramadan?

-As a result of this global health crisis, many Muslims and non-Muslims in various countries, have been ordering groceries and other essentials online instead of visiting grocery stores.
+As a result of the recent global health crisis, many Muslims and non-Muslims in various countries, have been ordering groceries and other essentials online instead of visiting grocery stores.

 Global Muslim Buying Patterns During Ramadan

 In minority-Muslim countries like Japan, the US, the UK, and Australia, many halal food shops already have online stores.
 Many people order their halal food items such as rice and halal meat etc., from these stores on the telephone instead of filling out an online order form on these websites.

 Online grocery shopping has also gained traction among Muslims in South East Asian countries.
 Marketplaces such as B-Halal have sprung up recently to cater to the growing needs of Muslim consumers during and after Ramadan.

-According to a recent news report on the Pakistani media outlets, the number of people shopping grocery and other food items and essentials online has seen a sudden surge of 18% during the past six weeks.
+According to a recent news report on Pakistani media outlets, the number of people shopping grocery and other food items and essentials online has seen a sudden surge of 18% during the past six weeks.